YourStake/integrations-guides/docs/guides/how-to-generate-a-personalized-proposal.md

 1 - Client selects their values

-A client and you complete a values quiestionnaire.
+A client completes a values quiestionnaire.

 [Guide to complete a questionnaire through the API]({{ site.baseurl }}{% link docs/guides/how-to-integrate-questionnaires-to-define-a-clients-esg-profile.md %}).